qalle2/nes-disasm/README.md

                         STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR with absolute addressing, or indexed
                         absolute with these addresses as the base address).
 Same syntax as in --no-access.
 E.g. '8000-ffff' = PRG ROM.
-  -x NO_EXECUTE, --no-execute NO_EXECUTE
-                        Assume the game never runs code at these addresses (using JMP absolute or JSR).
-Same syntax as in --no-access.
-E.g. '2000-401f' = memory-mapped registers.
   --unaccessed-as-data  Output unaccessed bytes as data instead of trying to disassemble them.
   --no-anonymous-labels
                         Always use named labels instead of anonymous labels ('+' and '-').